 Well you need some drum sticks and these Vic Firth’s are the industry standard.
 5A are a comfortable starter-size for most people.
 Decent drum sticks are normally around £10 a pair.

 So there you go!
-This information is only intended as a guide so please double check with sellers that everything is as expected.
+This information is only intended as a very rough guide to get you started so please double check with sellers that everything is as expected.
 You’ve got a range of options from £300 to nearly £3,000 for an acoustic drum kit.
 Of course perhaps an electronic kit would be more to your liking?